ShawnHymel/wenk-sao/README.md

 -------
 The hardware is released under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+The workshop slides and worksheet are released under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 Demo code in the Firmware directory is [Beerware](https://en.wikipedia.org/wiki/Beerware).

 Distributed as-is; no warranty is given.